Just2good/TFT-Overlay/README.md

 1.3

--Added Lock and Always On Top functionality
+-Added Lock and Always On Top functionality (By Chaoticoz)

 1.2